How to Make Time Fly.

 Plus, I’m agitated.
 I’m not sure I want to sit down and open a book.

-Why not give myself a constructive physical task?
+Why not give myself a constructive physical activity?
 Or, possibly, a task I’ve been meaning to attend to?

-Not merely a physical or purposeful action, but one I’ve been meaning to do.
+Not merely a physical or purposeful action, but one I’ve been meaning to accomplish.

 Most importantly, one which shifts my relationship with time.